AI Survey Open-End Analysis: Cluster 500+ Free-Text Answers Into Real Themes

 - 1-sentence definition

-- 3-5 representative verbatim quotes (with response_id)
+- 3-5 representative verbatim quotes, each with its response_id

 - Count and percentage of total